Where to Skate: Skateparks

 nycgovparks.org

-The park has been very busy when I have skated by on weekend afternoons in 2018-2019, but seemingly every user was on a skateboard.
+The park has been very busy when I have skated by on weekend afternoons in 2018-2019, but except for the occasional skater on quad roller skates, seemingly everyone else was on a skateboard.
+There are some drainage problems and it is not uncommon for part of the park to remain wet for days after a good rain.

 Hudson River Park - Tribeca Skatepark